BIAPT/Pediatric-EEG/README.md

 - derived from the NET_ICU Pipeline by Charlotte and Miriam
 - Utils include csv files of left, right, whole brain electrode locations in 'BESA'
 - Topographic Map measuring from 1-15Hz (delta, theta, alpha) frequency bands

+## Dimensionality Reduction in Python
+- Multiple States can be projected on to the same 2 ICA component space